cap-js/docs/node.js/cds-utils.md

 ### colors {.property}

 Provides utilities for coloring terminal output.
-Colors are automatically enabled if the terminal supports it, but can be oversteered via environment variables `NO_COLOR` or `FORCE_COLOR`.
+Colors are automatically enabled if the terminal supports it, but can be overridden via environment variables `NO_COLOR` or `FORCE_COLOR`.

 ```js
 const { BRIGHT, RED, RESET, bg } = cds.utils.colors